-When I was eight or 10 years old I didn't know that I could have a career from surfing.
+When I was eight or ten years old, I didn't know that I could have a career from surfing.
 There were pro surfers who were my heroes, but those guys weren't rich.

-They were just surfing and traveling and that's really been the goal my whole life.
+They were just surfing and traveling, and that's really been the goal of my whole life.

 Yes, it was special - they all are - but ten is just a number.
 It wouldn't exist without all the others.